 Currently under the code, a pharmacist can be designated the pharmacist in charge (PIC) of only one pharmacy.
 The bill would allow the pharmacist to serve as PIC for up to three pharmacies, including remote pharmacies.
-(However, a pharmacist located at a parent pharmacy could simultaneously oversee three or more remote pharmacies if approved by the board.)
+(However, not more than two of the pharmacies could be remote pharmacies.)
 The PIC at a parent pharmacy would be the PIC at the remote pharmacy.
 A manufacturer would have to designate a pharmacist as PIC for the manufacturer or, if the manufacturer did not hold a license as a pharmacy, the manufacturer would designate an employee with the appropriate education or experience to assume responsibility for compliance with licensing requirements as facility manager for the manufacturer.